nakamura-to/Tranq/README.md

 Other than `txRequired`, following keywords are available

 - txRequiresNew - the expression is always executed in a NEW transaction
-- txSupports - the expression adopt the exact transactional state of the caller
+- txSupports - the expression adopts the exact transactional state of the caller
 - txNotSupported - the expression never be executed in a transaction

 ## Rich Type Mappings

-You can map a Database column value to a discriminated union using `IDataConv` interface.
+You can map a Database column value to a discriminated union value using `IDataConv` interface.

 ```fsharp
 type Name = Name of string